kotamatsuo-agoop/HERE_places_api/readme.md

     east_lon=-122.4070,
     apiKey=apiKey)
 ```
-if you want to query POIs around the area with specific string match
+e.g. if you want to query POIs around the area with specific string match
 ```
 URL = HerePlacesAPI.query_string(
     query='hotel',